QuadSpinner/Gaea-Docs/documentation/Terrain Scale.md

 title: Terrain Scale
 ---

-nGaea supports setting an arbitrary scale for your terrains through the new Terrain Definition panel.
+Gaea supports setting an arbitrary scale for your terrains through the new Terrain Definition panel.
 If you're a casual terrain artist, this won't affect your workflow too much — the defaults will be sufficient.
 But if you're creating precisely scaled terrains, the Terrain Definition is your best friend.

 ## Terrain Definition
 The Terrain Definition popup is found in the main toolbar.